bigskinnyboy/so-it-is/README.md

 # It's CSS so it is

-Like a magpie I have gathered bits and pieces of CSS from all corners of the globe, so I have.
+Libsass support

 ## Requirements
 * Sass, so it does
 * Susy, so it does
-* Compass, so it does
+* Gulp, so it does

-Very much a work in progress.
+Currently using Susy beta and gulp-sass for latest libsass support.
+Libsass and Susy support may be a bit flakey still.